tomstafford/psy6422/docs/index.md

 title: "PSY6422 Data Management and Visualisation @ The University of Sheffield"
 author: "Tom Stafford"
 date: '2020-04-21'
-bibliography:
-- book.bib
-- packages.bib
+output: pdf_document
 description: This is a template.
 Use it to start a new course book.
 documentclass: book
 link-citations: yes
+bibliography:
+- book.bib
+- packages.bib
 site: bookdown::bookdown_site
 biblio-style: apalike
 ---